o3-cloud/vibe-adr/docs/decisions/0002-define-llms-txt.md

 ### Publish `llms.txt` (Chosen)

-Following the llmstxt.org structure, define scope, context files, and setup steps in a root-level artifact so any agent can locate Vibe ADR assets instantly.
+Following the llmstxt.org structure, define scope, required files, and setup steps in a root-level artifact so any agent can understand the Vibe ADR workflow and bootstrap it in a new repository.

 - Good: Speaks the standard language emerging around agent onboarding
-- Good: Lets other projects reuse the same instructions with minimal edits
+- Good: Lets other projects reuse the same workflow guidance with minimal edits
+- Good: Makes it crystal clear what files to create (not what to add from this repo)
 - Neutral: Requires new contributors to learn the llmstxt schema
-- Bad: Adds upkeep each time onboarding changes
+- Bad: Adds upkeep each time onboarding guidance changes

 ### Depend on README.md and ADRs